kouroshm/database-fundamentals/README.md

 # Usage

-This database can be used in an health clinic in order to follow up and schedule their appointment with their patients.
+This database can be used in a health clinic in order to follow up and schedule their appointment with their patients.
 Also, you can use this database scheme in any health clinic.
 It is a preliminary database that other features can be built on top of it such as authentication of doctors and accessing the patients file.
 Further analysis can be find in the [AnalysisReport.pdf](AnalysisReport.pdf)

 # Requirements